conor-mooney/config/README.md

 ctags
 -----
 Ctags configuration for use with TagList or TagBar VI plugin.
-It contains extra configursation for use with Coffeescript files.
+It contains extra configuration for use with Coffeescript files.

 git
 ---
 Contains sample `.gitconfig` files.
-There are both Linux and OS-X version sof this configuration.
+There are both Linux and OS-X versions of this configuration.

 linux
 -----